marcusoftnet/marcusoftnet.github.io/_posts/2014-02-07-mnb-express.md

 });
 ```

 Often your clients will be sending data in the body of the HTTP request.
 Express provides an easy way to extract those by using the middleware `bodyParser()` (see below).
-Which gives us this easy way to access the body data:
+This gives us an easy way to access the body data:

 ```javascript
 app.post('/users', function(req, res) {